 Statistics also showed that out of 275,067 accidents in 2017, 29.7 percent resulted in injuries to drivers and passengers.
 As accidents are common state-wide, two of the most dangerous roads in North Carolina declared by the National Highway Traffic Safety Administration’s Fatality analysis report are Interstate 40 and North Carolina’s highway US 129.

-Also known as ‘tail of the dragon,’ North Carolina’s highway US 129 is one of North Carolina and the US’s dangerous roads.
+Also known as the ‘tail of the dragon,’ North Carolina’s highway US 129 is one of North Carolina’s and the US’s dangerous roads.
 The 11 mile stretch of US 129 features 318 winding curves, making it difficult for drivers to accelerate at a regular speed.
 Both accelerating and braking on this highway indeed require constant attention and reactions.

 Likewise, Interstate 40 is also a dangerous highway in North Carolina.
 Between 2015 and 2017, there were nearly 61 fatalities reported.

 If you or a loved one has been in a car accident, then it is crucial to know who to talk to after it.
 Many victims go straight to their social media platforms in today’s era to update everyone they know about the accident, but that’s not the right way to go.
 This is because what you say or do can be used against you by the insurance company and can negatively impact your claim.

 Therefore, to protect your rights, here are the three people that you should talk to:

 Law Enforcement Officer

 It is advisable to talk to a police officer/law enforcement officer if you have been injured severely or are facing a difficult time dealing with the driver at fault or if your vehicle is extensively damaged.

 Talking and reporting to a law enforcement officer after the accident can benefit you greatly, such as: